 Most couples we’ve worked with hate something or other about their partner.

-Or big, say when he dismisses your feelings for the hundredth time!
+Or big, say when he’s emotionally unavailable, refusing to open up and dismisses your feelings for the hundredth time.

 But feeling hatred towards your partner is an indicator that something in your relationship isn’t quite right and could do with ADJUSTING.